josbeir/cakephp-docs-md/docs/4/en/controllers.md

 return $this->redirect('/order/confirm', 303);
 ```

-See the [redirect-component-events](#redirect-component-events) section for how to redirect out of
+See the [Redirect Component Events](controllers/components.md#redirect-component-events) section for how to redirect out of
 a life-cycle handler.

 ### Forwarding to an Action on the Same Controller